 Congratulations, students!
 Many of you will be graduating from your PA & NP programs in the upcoming months.
 Allow me to offer some advice to you new PAs.
 You are about to venture out on a clinical career journey that could be as long as forty years.
 A few years ago, my wife and I planned a trip to Italy where we would visit all of the sights of Florence and Rome.
 Twelve days in Europe was a gift to ourselves – for me after many years of practice, and for her, a lifetime of teaching Humanities to high school students.

 Our journey started six months before when she, as my taskmaster, gave me several books earmarked with all of the relevant sights we were to experience.
 This homework was an invaluable crash course on the art, architecture, poetry, and history of all of the places we were to visit.
-Had she not crafted our course of study, I would have been like a child awakening on Christmas morning to twenty gifts which I could not open, let alone understand.
+Had she not crafted our course of study, I would have been like a child awakening on Christmas morning to twenty gifts that I could not open, let alone understand.

 Making Sense of My Introduction

-You have just completed an arduous course of study which has demanded a lot of sacrifices: study, financial cost, neglected friendships, and delayed marriage plans.
+You have just completed an arduous course of study that has demanded a lot of sacrifices: study, financial cost, neglected friendships, and delayed marriage plans.
 The initial goal was just to graduate; now you are required to take a certification examination to determine if all of your hard work was fruitful.
 When the large envelope arrives with your certification from the NCCPA you are then ready to start.
 Correct?
 No!
 Now you will now need to make more decisions that determine your future.
 And these decisions are just as complex as your clinical training.

 Just like our trip to Italy, you will need to weigh many options and choices whose decisions will impact your success as a new PA or NP.
 I present to you is this article which has the potential to better prepare you for your new journey as a professional clinician.
 This is advice from me and my colleagues in business, administration, and professional practice and will likely make your career journey safer and more satisfying.
 Like any piece of advice, you can heed or disregard it – but hopefully, it will be a helpful component of your career blueprint for success.

-This advice comes from a variety of sources such as well-known PAs, like EMEDPA, a senior moderator on PhysicianAssistantForum.com, many of your PA Colleagues, myself included, Personal Liability Experts such as those from the AAPA-endorsed provider and years of observing the pains and rewards of those who have provided healthcare to our nation in their professional capacity.
+This advice comes from a variety of sources such as well-known PAs, like EMEDPA, a senior moderator on PhysicianAssistantForum.com, many of your PA Colleagues, myself included, Personal Liability Experts such as those from the AAPA-endorsed provider, and years of observing the pains and rewards of those who have provided healthcare to our nation in their professional capacity.

-15 Things Every New PA Should Know–My Best Advice for New Grad PAs
+My Best Advice for New Grad PAs

 - Your first job is about learning your clinical skills, not about money.